 An INFP who becomes comfortable with you will share everything that comes to her mind.
 Whether it’s the last book she read, a weird commercial banner she saw, or even an ordinary delivery truck passing her way.
 You’ll have a free ticket to see how she spotlights almost everything.

 I think this INFP “secret behavior” always mesmerizes the person who sees it.
 Once a person cracked through the wall, there’s endless randomness that no one ever saw but the people within her circle.

 7. INFPs rarely go with the person they’re interested in

-INFPs don’t easily accept invitations.
-Even when she likes someone, she’s capable of declining and making excuses – especially if you’re still at the getting-to-know each other stage.
+An INFP crushing on someone may still decline invitations.
+She’s capable of declining and making excuses – especially if you’re still at the getting-to-know each other stage.

 However, if there’s a mutual feeling between you and an INFP, there’s a fat chance that your very few encounters will be more significant and memorable.